poolup-devs/poolup_backend/README.md

 GET request

-This is different from an "Email VALIDATION", since this is "verifying" that the user has the email that it claims to have
+A URL containing this endpoint is sent to the user when they receive the verification email.
+You do not need to manually call this endpoint.
+The database stores the user's email for 30 minutes until the user completes account registration.

 **params**